Understand 100% Chapter 13 Plan, Costs, And Alternatives

 As the debt settlement company will be your primary point of contact with your creditors, they will handle all the negotiations and discussions on your behalf.
 Once a settlement offer has been reached, you will have the option to either accept or decline it.
 If you receive the offer, you will start making payments to your creditors according to the new payment plan.

 While debt settlement can effectively reduce your debt burden, you may need to pay fees to the debt settlement company, and there is no guarantee that your creditors will agree to a settlement offer.
-Additionally, settling your debts for less than what you owe can hurt your credit score, making it hard for you to secure loans in the future.
+The firm will also have you fall behind on payments so they can negotiate which may hurt your credit.
+Additionally, settling your debts for less than what you owe may also hurt your credit score, making it hard for you to secure loans in the future.
+Lastly, there may be potential taxes on the forgiven debt.

 Debt Management